-Figure 1: Organisation of the EFET working groups
+Figure 1: Organisation of the working groups at Energy Traders Europe

 Version Control

-The EFET standards documentation for electronic confirmation matching comprises a single document with chapters and sections.
+The documentation for the eSM standard comprises a single document with chapters and sections.

-The single document shall be a release item under control of the joint EFET Back Office Group on behalf of the EFET Board with major versioning, that is, 1.0, 2.0, 3.0…
+The single document shall be a release item under control of the joint Back Office Group on behalf of the Board of Energy Traders Europe with major versioning, that is, 1.0, 2.0, 3.0…

 Each chapter shall be a configuration item within the single document controlled by either the eSM Project Workgroup and audited via the Revision History between major releases leading to intermediate versioning, that is, 1.1, 1.2, 1.3 (Also release version with change bars).